sbarisic/GMOD-NET-API/README.md

 * Add reference to ManagedWrapper.dll and disable copy to local output, you don't need it in output - it gets automatically loaded from hl2.exe dir
 * Write your code!
 * Compile, put into garrysmod/lua/bin and require() it ingame!
+* Note: Make sure the exported functions (Unmanaged Exports) have to be in a public class, else it won't work!

 ##### What if i don't know how to do it/have bug/%insert_shit_here%?
 * In case of a bug make an issue here on github